Belle Smith knows how to dig her way out of any situation.

 “It was then I realized I could possibly double that in my next two years and hit 2000,” she said.
 “Westhampton has been a great team for the past six years, and because of that we’ve gone deep into the playoffs, and playing in more games helps.”

 The previous record was set in 2000 by current Westhampton boys volleyball coach Jackie Reed.
 Reed was a setter who played varsity for five years, from 1996 to 2000, back when volleyball was played in the spring.

-“I think it’s great that Belle surpassed my record,” said Reed, who didn’t even know she marked the previous best.
+“I think it’s great that Belle surpassed my record,” said Reed, who didn’t even know she held the previous best record.
 “To me, records are meant to be broken.
 If they are not broken, that means the program is not progressing and the athletes are not advancing their skills.”

 Smith started playing volleyball with her dad on the beach when she was young.
 Reed had her older sister Alexa on her seventh-grade team, which is when she first met the senior standout.